StatProofBook/StatProofBook.github.io/P/dir-mle.md

 \end{split}
 $$

 In the following, we will use a fixed-point iteration to maximize $\mathrm{LL}(\alpha)$.
 Given an initial guess for $\alpha$, we construct a lower bound on the likelihood function \eqref{eq:Dir-LL-der} which is tight at $\alpha$.
 The maximum of this bound is computed and it becomes the new guess.
-Because the [Dirichlet distribution](/D/dir) belongs to the [exponential family](/D/dist-expfam), the log-likelihood function is convex in $\alpha$ ánd the maximum is the only stationary point, such that the procedure is guaranteed to converge to the maximum.
+Because the [Dirichlet distribution](/D/dir) belongs to the [exponential family](/D/dist-expfam), the log-likelihood function is convex in $\alpha$ and the maximum is the only stationary point, such that the procedure is guaranteed to converge to the maximum.

 In our case, we use a bound on the gamma function